 Recently, there has been a renewed upturn in demand for a technology previously considered extinct: the cable car.
-With growth potential in ski resorts largely exhausted, cable cars are now being hailed as an alternative mode transport in cities around the world (Menn 2014).
+Though growth potential in ski resorts is largely exhausted, cable cars are now being hailed as an alternative mode of transport in cities around the world (Menn 2014).
 Demand is particularly high in South America, prompted by the rapid, largely unchecked growth of its metropolises – from La Paz in Bolivia to the Colombian cities of Manizales and Medellín, and from Caracas in Venezuela to Rio de Janeiro in Brazil (Erb 2014; Menn 2014).

 Greyhounds